pleonova/pleonova.github.io/_posts/2020-05-16-shelter-in-place.md

 ---
-title: "How has my life changed since shelter-in-place, in charts."
+title: "How has my life changed since shelter-in-place (in charts)?"
 date: 2020-05-16
 tags: [Data-Diary, Visualization, covid19]
 excerpt: "I looked at 2 months of my data before the Bay Area Covid19 shelter-in-place orders and 2 months after..."